 - Not take the Depot Provera shot while on the egg donor list.

-- Respond to all e-mails and phone calls from RCC promptly.
+- Respond to all e-mails and phone calls from Reproductive Care Center promptly.

 - Notify the donor egg coordinator within 24 hours if you need to be removed from the egg donor list or if your contact information changes.

 - Attend monitoring appointments during the week prior to egg retrieval.
 Arrive on time or early.

 - Be willing to complete three donation cycles.

 - Step 1: Application & Consultation